Spice use in antiquity: Perfumes

 Greek inclination towards bathing which started in the 1st millennium BCE spread the use of oils and perfumed oils.
 Many Greek cities and scholars fought against the use of perfumed oils making them illegal for men to purchase.
-Baths continued to gain popularity when in the 1st century BCE, following the fall of the Greek city states to Roman Rule, the Romans began building public bathhouses.
+Baths continued to gain popularity when in the 1st century BCE, following the fall of the Greek city states to Roman rule, the Romans began building public bathhouses.
 Use of cinnamon by soaking cinnamon leaves produced a product that sweetened the breath and scented clothing.

 Frankincense was also used as a sacred perfume to fumigate houses due to its known medicinal uses for bronchitis and coughs, swellings, and dental problems.

-It was said that the Gods wished to be perfumed, whereupon their sacred spaces would be filled with the smell of burning incense or their occult symbols were anointed with oils.
+It was said that the gods wished to be perfumed, whereupon their sacred spaces would be filled with the smell of burning incense or their occult symbols were anointed with oils.

-An example of how an ancient Jasmine Perfume was created: "Jasmine flowers (50 g) were placed in 500 ml sesame oil and the mixture was stirred with hands previously rubbed with honey.
-After 24 [hours] the mixture was filtered and jasmine flowers were pressed (with hands rubbed with honey) to recover the fragrant oil.
-Sodium chloride was added and after a few minutes it was filtered; 50 g new jasmine flowers and 4.5 g cardamom were added to the oil and the mixture was stirred with hands rubbed with honey.
-After 24 [hours], the steps were repeated to six cold digestions to obtain about 125 ml oil.
-Then 14.4 g myrrh, 7.5 g cinnamon and 1.7 g saffron were added to the oil.
-Finally, after 2 [hours], the mixture was filtered into a glass bottle coated with honey."The spice Saffron has been considered one of the most expensive spices in the course of human history, one of its many primary uses come from the oil extracted from the plant which is a necessary ingredient in many perfumes.
+The spice saffron has been considered one of the most expensive spices in the course of human history, one of its many primary uses come from the oil extracted from the plant which is a necessary ingredient in many perfumes.